Volunteer Corps

 The volunteer corps does not fall within the departmental operation.
 They are not directed by the department chairman, but rather by the local board.
 They are municipal volunteers, called only at the request of the local board.

-Can a Red Cross department also conduct classes for volunteer corps?
+Can a local Red Cross chapter also provide training for volunteer corps?

 Are Red Cross volunteers automatically members of the volunteer corps?

-Auxiliary service volunteers do not automatically become members of the volunteer corps and we also hope that they will continue to perform their duties as auxiliary service volunteers.
-Volunteer corps have a complementary role and complement the existing relief systems.
 None of the current Red Cross volunteers automatically become members of a volunteer corps.
-However, they all have the free choice to do so or not.
-We suspect that some volunteers who do not currently have a role in disaster preparedness may choose to join the volunteer corps on their own as well.
+However, they all have the freedom to choose whether or not to do so.
+We suspect that some volunteers from disciplines other than the relief service SIS, who currently have no role in disaster preparedness, may choose to join the volunteer corps on their own initiative.

 Frequently Asked Questions: Training